 The dramatic differences in real estate prices across Metro Vancouver are widely but maybe not universally known.
 News reports in the national media blur the distinction between the City of Vancouver and Metro Vancouver; people in Calgary can be forgiven for thinking that every small bungalow in “Vancouver” will cost a million bucks or more, with one-bedroom condos starting at half a million.

 In fact, it’s cheaper in the suburbs, and three quarters of Metro Vancouver’s population lives in the suburbs.
-At the low end, Quattro in the new Surrey Central complex posts starter condos at $199,900; 223 North in the Maple Ridge town centre advertises them at $139,000, and the developer will cover property tax payments for three years.
+At the low end, Quattro in the new Surrey Central complex posts starter condos at $199,900; a development called 223 North near the Maple Ridge town centre advertises them at $139,000, and the developer will cover property tax payments for three years.

 Collier’s, a real estate firm, has released a survey of apartment and townhome sale prices in Metro Vancouver during the first quarter of 2012.
 As close to the City as Burnaby-New Westminster, three-bedroom townhomes cost half as much as those in Vancouver West (Kitsilano, Point Grey.)
 The price break in suburbs to the east is even greater.
 Other surveys over time have shown that the same pattern applies to detached homes.

 This blog often focuses on densification and walkability; the urban villages I’ve promoting tend to serve couples and seniors.
 Even in low-cost suburbs, it’s not always easy for a family with kids to find appropriate housing close to the high street.
-Our old town centres are open for redevelopment to higher density precisely because many existing detached houses are substandard.
-But the West End is an extreme example of a place that’s difficult for families to locate, with its lack of ground-oriented housing for sale, and high prices for the rest, I have reduced its livability score (slightly) in response to Jackie’s comment.
+But the West End is an extreme example of a place that’s difficult for families to locate; with its lack of ground-oriented housing for sale, and high prices for the rest, I have reduced the West End’s livability score (slightly) in response to a reader’s comment.